6 Tricks to Speed Up Keto Adaptation

 With the keto diet, you’re changing this and making your body dependent on fat and ketones instead of sugar.
 There are a few reasons why this is a good idea:

 - We have a lot more fat than stored sugar in our body, so it’s more regularly available for fuel.
 In fact, an average thin person has about 77,000 calories of stored fat!
 That’s a huge number, and it only gets higher for other members of the population.

 - Fat and ketones provide a better quality of fuel.
 With better fuel, you're much more likely to achieve your health goals.

-- High levels of glucose in the body can lead to lots of serious health issues, including insulin resistance and diabetes.
+- High levels of glucose in the body can lead to lots of serious health issues, including Fat Storing Hormone resistance and diabetes.